2024

 If you’re struggling with organizing, there are numerous ways to improve:

-• Track performance – How long does it take you to create an outstanding job posting for Linkedin?
+• Track performance – How long does it take you to create an outstanding job posting for LinkedIn?
 What about preparing a metrics presentation for the weekly meeting?
 You’ll manage personal time better by tracking personal performance and finding more room for other work.

 • Recognize task importance – The most complex task doesn’t have to be the most important one.
 For example, it’s easy to fixate on a half-done job, but it’s possible that social media posts can wait.